 III.
 Bronze Age China

-from the Tao of China
+The Tao of China

-Chapter 21: Shang dynasty: 1765-1122 BC
+11: Shang dynasty: 1765-1122 BCE

-21A: The Original Middle Kingdom
+The Original Middle Kingdom

-Classic Chinese Middle Kingdom, Chung Yuan
+Classic Chinese Middle Kingdom located on the Chung Yuan

 First great civilization of China